SickChill/SickChill.Wiki/Show-settings-explained.md

 #### Adding an existing show

-* SickRage also has the ability to add existing shows.
+* Sick-Rage also has the ability to add existing shows.
 Unlike newly added shows a existing show has already a folder with the episodes and/or meta data present.

 ![add-existing](https://cloud.githubusercontent.com/assets/7928052/13013854/90ecd20e-d1b1-11e5-9066-3092293c7e99.png)

 Adding an existing show basically works the same as a new show.
 The main difference is that you need to select the folder where the show is located.
-Set/add the root folder where the show(s) are located and SickRage will give an overview of all the (not yet used) folders and allow you to set an indexer to search.
+Set/add the root folder where the show(s) are located and Sick-Rage will give an overview of all the (not yet used) folders and allow you to set an indexer to search.
 You can add multiple shows at once or just one singe show.

 In case you are using meta-data/nfo files and have the tvshow.nfo file in a series folder, the adding process will go automatically.